Family of Vanished Girl 'Prayed We Would Find Her Alive' — and Are Now 'Devastated' by Her Death

 The family has asked for privacy as they grieve but gave their thanks for the public’s “continued support,” Scott said.

+“When I told her, I said, ‘I’m sorry, there’s just no easy way to tell you this,’ ” he recalls.
+“It was very, very sad.”

+Authorities subsequently shared confirmation of Lindsey’s remains with her older brother, who lives in Washington, and her father, a National Guardsman who was training at the time.

-“As you can understand, they are devastated by this and want some time to themselves in order to get their heads wrapped around what’s happened,” he said.
+Speaking to reporters on Thursday, Scott said Lindsey’s family was understandably rocked by the development and asked for “some time to themselves in order to get their heads wrapped around what’s happened.”

 Nonetheless, the recovery of Lindsey’s remains now lets investigators narrow in on the suspect or suspects responsible for her abduction and slaying.

 “The prayers and hopes of the family were that we would some day find her alive and bring her home.
-Now, the reality is we need to find a homicide suspect,” Scott told reporters on Thursday.
+Now, the reality is we need to find a homicide suspect,” Scott said.

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.